Nike Downshifter 6 Review Facts

 The midsole and insole offer excellent cushioning with the full-length Phylon midsole and molded foam insole.
 This makes for a comfortable and well-cushioned run.
 It also reduces bulk and adds to the resiliency of the shoes.
 The Downshifter does not feature the inside fit-soles of many Nike runners, but these materials allow it to offer just as much comfort for your feet.
 There is good cushioning in the heels but not as much in the ball of the foot.
 There is also some concern about the strength of the foam as it is prone to breaking off at the edges.

-The upper sole is mesh with a synthetic leather overlay and lace closures.
+The upper sole is mesh, synthetic leather overlay, and lace closures.
 This design provided support and breathability.
 Some runners have noted that this mesh and the synthetic leather combination has enough stretch to allow for a free, unrestricted feel on their feet when running.
 The padding in the upper soles also offers an additional level of cushioning for the runner.
 Users are also very happy with the flat laces that add to the positive running experience

 because they will not unravel very easily.
 The materials used in the upper sole add to the lightweight aspects of the Downshifter that so many customers value so much.